You should create at least one scenario to run the Variation experiment.

 To run the Variation experiment

-- Click the SIM tab located in the top left area of anyLogistix workspace, and select the scenario to work with.
+- Click the Simulation scenario type tab in the anyLogistix toolbar, and select the scenario to work with.

 - Set the experiment duration by specifying Experiment start and Experiment end.

-To add a variable parameter, click the Add button in the Variable parameters area and provide the required values in the fields of the opened dialog box:
+Click the Add variable parameter, and provide the required values in the fields of the opened dialog box:

 Variation is set for a single parameter.
 If you need to vary several parameters during the experiment, you must create a separate variation for each parameter.

-- To edit an existing variation, click the Edit button in the Experiment variations section and provide the new values.
+- To edit an existing variation, hover your mouse over the required variation tile and click the Edit icon in the Variable parameters section, then provide the new values.

-- To remove a variation, click the Remove button in the Experiment variations section.
+- To remove a variation, click the Remove button in the Variable parameters section.

-- Choose the statistics to be collected during the experiment by clicking the toggle buttons next to them.
-If required, the data of each column can be sorted or filtered just like in any other anyLogistix table
+- Select the statistics to be collected during the experiment by clicking the toggle buttons next to them.

-- Click OK to close the dialog box and save the changes.
+- Click or to close the dialog box and save the changes.